Installation manual Zivver OWA add-in

 Remove the Zivver Exchange rule

-Do these steps to remove the Zivver Exchange rule from the Exchange admin center.
+To remove the Zivver Exchange rule, follow these steps in the Exchange admin center:

 1. Log in to the Exchange admin center.